molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

 From now on, Cypress will expand the URL passed to `cy.visit` to a full URL using the `baseUrl`.
-The `baseUrl` configuration option can still be overriden on the command line if necessary.
+The `baseUrl` configuration option can still be overridden on the command line if necessary.

 ### Finding elements